dtylam/bcu/moocon-beta/README.md

 You will need a GitHub account for this (https://github.com/join) Go to http://localhost:3000/auth/github which will login and authorise through GitHub.
 You will be then given a access token after the login redirection.
-Copy this access token string, and paste it in these three files:
+Copy this access token string, and paste it in the following three files:
 ```
 <your-clone-directory>/moocon-beta/newman/moocon_envir_vars.json
 <your-clone-directory>/client-learners/src/main.js
 <your-clone-directory>/client-teachers/src/main.js
 ```
+You will find the appropriate locations to paste your token by searching for "REPLACE" in the code.

 Next, import the participant login cards, and the example course data: